 Even though the idea of making Granny Squares is as old as crochet itself, perhaps your grandmother wouldn't recognize Granny Square in some of their modern interpretations.

 Techniques of crocheting don't stay static.
 Old and well-known Granny Squares follow progress.
 They became stylish and fashionable.
 Nevertheless, to crochet most of them the same old method has to be used.
 We call it traditional crochet in rounds technique.

 A Granny Square, as any crocheting in rounds projects, begins from the chain connected into a ring by a slip stitch.
 It is a base for your first row.
 Number of stitches in each next row is greater than in the previous one.
 Every next row is going to have 8 more stitches than a previous one if you use single crochet stitches.

 In case your Granny's is crocheted with double crochet stitches, each next row will have 16 more stitches than a previous one.
-Rhythm of increases follows a Low of Circle.
+Rhythm of increases follows a Law of the Circle.
 You can learn to crochet a simple circle or just to refresh your memory about this technique.

 It will let you idea about the process of crocheting Grannies shown in the videos presented on this page.
 Follow them step by step, learn the basics.
 Depending on pattern you use to crochet Granny's, very often we have different combination of sc (or dc) and chains.
 Their total number in each row still has to follow Law of Circle which I mentioned above.